DIY Frozen Wine Chiller

 Instructions

-- Once you’re ready to use the bucket, remove from the freezer and run under warm water so that the containers loosen up and slide out of the bucket.
+- When you’re ready to use it, remove the bucket from the freezer and run the outside under warm water.
+This will loosen the ice and allow the frozen wine chiller to slide out smoothly.

 Be sure to share your DIY Frozen Wine Chiller with us on Instagram using the hashtag #sugarandclothloves, so we can follow along, too!
 We always love seeing all of your creations!